 - Special finds

-Since we've cleaned over 200 bays along the Swedish coastline, of course we've found many special items.
+Since we've cleaned over 200 bays along the Swedish coastline, of course we've found some special items.
 One of them was a message in a bottle, sent back in 2011 by a school class in Denmark.
 The message told us how they liked to play with toys, dance like ballerinas, play football and sing, and it was signed by all the children in the class.